Deliverables

 This deliverable, presents the developments and theoretical information regarding Cybersecurity skills assessment, builds on the information extracted from the CONCORDIA project and identifies the different assessment methods for cybersecurity knowledge and skills.
 The information contained within this recommendation, will be used as input in the following activities of the REWIRE project for Cybersecurity Skills Certification.

-R5.1.1 CyberABILITY platform (Public)
+R5.1.1 CyberABILITY platform (Public – Download the PDF)

 R5.2.1 Annual Cybersecurity Skills Trends Reports (Public)